Case Study – EDD Payroll Audit $78K Reduced to $8K

 - The employer’s filings, while incomplete, were not fraudulent

 We also prepared a Penalty Abatement Request showing good faith, partial compliance, and financial hardship.
+This helped prevent escalation to other agencies that often impose the IRS trust fund recovery penalty or California FTB audit triggers.

 The Result